Pashgun-fun/Json-Project/README.md

 # Json-Project
 Most importantly, this project was made as a test task for one of the companies to pass an internship in the direction of JS developer.
+This project used the most primitive development methods, without working with asynchronous code and OOP.
+All these technologies will be presented in future projects that will be added in the near future.
+Inside the js file format, there are comments on some lines and a description of what this or that function does.